-The Foundation's endowment funds consist of individual donor-restricted endowed funds established to support activities of the Foundation, a scholarship fund established by the Board to accept donor-restricted endowed gifts and a Board- designated endowed portion of the Brookline Safety Net fund.
-The earnings and appreciation on the funds are either available for general giving or restricted for specific purposes by the endowment agreement.
+The Foundation's endowment funds consist of individual donor-restricted endowed funds established to support activities of the Foundation, a scholarship fund established by the Board to accept donor-restricted endowed gifts and a Board-designated endowed portion of the Brookline Safety Net fund.
+As discussed in Note 4, in FY 2024 the Foundation sold their building and established the Building a Better Brookline Board designated endowment fund.
+The earnings and appreciation on the endowed funds are either available for general giving or restricted for specific purposes by the endowment agreement.
 Net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.